STOmics/stereo3d/docs/tools.md

 ## 1. saw_hub
-If you have obtained the standard output results of SAW, you first need to use the gadget saw_hub.py in Stereo3D to convert the data into the standard input format of Stereo3D.
+If you have the standard output results from SAW, in addition to manually standardizing the input, you can also use the small tool `saw_hub.py` in Stereo3D to convert the data into the standard input format for Stereo3D. `saw_hub.py` prioritizes obtaining `raw.gef` from the SAW standard output results.
+If not available, it obtains `gem.gz` and automatically converts `gem.gz` to `gef`.

 ### Usage
 ```shell